fabiobosisio/jsrw/docs/cmds.md

     Filename without extension.

 Path:
-    field <fld>    Indicates the field to be accessed.
+    field <fld>    Indicates the field to be accessed
     |
-    index <idx>    Indicates the index of the accessed field, if it is an array type field.
+    index <idx>    Indicates the index of the accessed field, if it is an array type field

 Mode:
     read           Enables read mode, in which case it is not necessary to include operations.